 Contemporary vs Modern Dance

 Unsure about the differences between contemporary vs. modern dance?
 You’re not alone.
-Many people confuse these two styles together.
+Many people confuse these two styles.
 Modern dance started in the early 1900s, breaking away from classical ballet and focusing on emotion and storytelling.

 Contemporary dance, evolving later, blends elements from several dance styles.
 This article will help you understand their main differences and make an informed choice.